How to: Learn About Your Hair Porosity

 Curls are often times damaged by heat or chemicals from coloring, straighteners, etc. They have big gaps or holes in the cuticle that make it easy to accept moisture, but makes it challenging to retain.
 Goes is easily and comes out easily.
 No staying power!

-High Porosity Tip: After deep conditioning, seal with an oil.
+High Porosity Tip: After deep conditioning with our Rizos Curls Deep Conditioner or Rizos Curls Vitamin C Hair Repair Mask, seal with an oil like our Rizos Curls Nourish Oil.
 As we learned in school, water and oil don't mix!
 The deep conditioner, which is water based, will have a hard time crossing the oil barrier of the seal.
-Be sure to use high quality oils suited for hair: jojoba, olive, coconut, argan, almond, grapeseed, avocado.
-Many are moisturizing and great for sealing too!
+Our Rizos Curls Nourish Oil is super nourishing and great for sealing too!

 Do the hair porosity test!